-At Little Jungle, we are committed to the approach to young children's learning and development that is set out in the EYFS framework, particularly the emphasis that it gives to educators and all staff in recognising the importance of the unique child demonstrating respect for each other, and valuing active learning and exploration.
+At Little Jungle, we are committed to the approach to young children's learning and development that is set out in the EYFS framework, particularly the emphasis that it gives to educators and all staff in recognising the importance of the unique child demonstrating respect for each other and valuing active learning and exploration.

-We also work within the education department's 2001 code of practice on the identification and assessment of Special Educational Needs, which adopts a staged response to children's behavioural needs.
+We also work within the education department's 2014 Special Educational Needs and Disability Code of Practice: 0 to 25 years on the identification and assessment of special educational needs, which adopts a staged response to children's behavioural needs.

-Our Enquiry Based Learning Approach offers a stimulating environment where the children are active participants in their own learning as the educators become the facilitators of children's interests, that drive the use of space, materials and planning of the experiences.
+Our Enquiry Based Learning Approach offers a stimulating environment where the children are active participants in their own learning and with the help of Educators drive the use of space, materials and planning of the experiences.
 We respect children's competence and ability and therefore have high expectations of them, all of which is reflected, along with a unique relationship we build with children, in our dynamic environment.
 The children are seen as competent learners with rights and a unique identity.

-Play and exploration are at the heart of every interaction, creating an environment of 'listening' and participation where the children's culture, temperament, developmental needs and rights are considered.
+Play and exploration are at the heart of every interaction, creating an environment of 'listening' and participation where the children's culture, temperament, developmental needs, and rights are considered.